1977 Colgate Brazil Open

-The 1977 Colgate Brazil Open was a women's tennis tournament played on outdoor hard courts in São Paulo, Brazil.
-It was part of the 1977 WTA Tour (Colgate Series) and was held from 17 to 23 October 1977.
-This was the inaugural edition of the tournament.
+The 1977 Colgate Brazil Open was a women's tennis tournament played on outdoor hard courts in São Paulo in Brazil and was part of the 1977 WTA Tour (Colgate Series).
+The tournament was held from 17 October through 23 October 1977.
+It was the inaugural edition of the tournament.
+Billie Jean King won the singles title.
+Kerry Reid and Wendy Turnbull won the doubles title.